 Participation in TARGET DKK

-Citizens and companies do not have direct access to accounts in the National Bank and therefore cannot participate in TARGET DKK, either directly or indirectly.
+It is important to note that citizens and companies do not have direct access to accounts at Danmarks Nationalbank and therefore cannot participate in TARGET DKK, either directly or indirectly.

-The average number of transactions per banking day in the Nationalbanks RTGS system has been steadily increasing in recent years.
+The average number of transactions per banking day in Danmarks Nationalbank RTGS system has been steadily increasing in recent years.

-When measured by value, customer payments represent a growing proportion of the average interbank payments carried out in the Nationalbanks RTGS system.
+When measured by value, customer payments represent a growing proportion of the average interbank payments carried out in Danmarks Nationalbank RTGS system.

-Banks can participate directly or indirectly in TARGET DKK.
-Citizens and companies cannot participate.
+Banks can participate either directly or indirectly in TARGET DKK.
+Citizens and businesses cannot participate.

 Information for TARGET DKK participants